neherlab/pan-genome-analysis/README.md

 # Microbial pan-genome analysis toolkit (MPA)
-Author: Wei Ding and Richard Neher
+Author: Wei Ding, Franz Baumdicker and Richard Neher

 Overview:
 MPAM is based on an automated pan-genome identification pipeline that determines clusters of orthologous genes.
 The pipeline starts with a set of annotated sequences (e.g. NCBI RefSeq) of a bacterial species.